PC-Admin/logtail-playbook/README.md

 # logtail-playbook

-A simple playbook to connect clients to logtail/betterstack.
+A simple playbook to connect clients to Better Stack's Logtail.

 ## Connecting clients